-Market risk is the risk that changes in market prices, such as interest rates, equity prices, and foreign exchange rates will affect the Fund's income or the value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices, such as interest rates, equity prices and foreign exchange rates will affect the Fund's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return on risk.

-Management of market risks
+Management of market risk

 The Fund's strategy on the management of the market risk is driven by its investment objectives and guidelines.
-The Fund's primary investment objective is to invest in a balanced portfolio of GCC equities and other transferable securities.
+The Fund aims to capture short-term trading opportunities arising primarily in UAE equities.
 The Fund's market risk is managed on a daily basis by the Fund Manager in accordance with the policies and procedures in place.
 The Fund's overall market positions are monitored by the Advisory Board and Investment Committee on a periodic basis.